cristian-ad/financial-assistant-chatbot/src/README.md

 Once you choose your VectorDB to experiment, you can select the deployment type between them here:

+> [!WARNING]
+> Deploy just one stack that you choose according to the factors recommended above, deploying both can generate unwanted costs for your account.

 <details >
 <summary> <h3>Stack with OpenSearch </h3></summary>